-The target market’s demographic is important determining preferences, needs, and wants.
-With the infusion of psychology in digital marketing is of great advantage in taking the right path in promoting a certain product or brand.
-Becoming one of the major players in your industry will require thorough utilisation of psychology to determine consumer behaviour.
+The target market’s demographic is important in determining preferences, needs, and wants.
+The infusion of psychology in digital marketing is of great advantage in taking the right path in promoting a certain product or brand.
+Becoming one of the major players in your industry will require the thorough utilisation of psychology to determine consumer behaviour.

 GOLDSTEIN, CIALDINI AND GRISKEVICIUS: Relating To Your Consumers

 “A Room with a Viewpoint”, a marketing scheme used by Goldstein, Cialdini, and Griskevicius.
 They took advantage of the social norms to induce new environmental behaviour in hotels.
 Creating a culture within your vicinity that directly relates to the current situation of consumers will spark conformity to the norm.

 These psychologists wanted to promote reusing towels.
 Thus, besides every hotel room towels, three messages were relayed:

 - “75% of Hotel Guests in this Hotel Reuse Their Towels”